inferno986return/python-pcep/Practice-Test.md

 **Advanced learning:** At least two of these operators can be used in other programming languages, just not Python 3. `=/=` is used in Erlang as the "Exactly not equal to" operator and `<>` can be used in some SQL and BASIC dialects to represent not equal to.

-5. What is the output of this code snippet?
+### Question 5: What is the output of this code snippet?

 ```
 def function_1(a):